 How do I get rid of bloating in 5 minutes?

 You can get rid of bloating in 5 minutes by exercising.
 Try to go for a brisk walk, or do some light exercises in your home to get your heart rate up and your body moving.
 Bodyweight exercises like jumping jacks, squats, lunges and light stretch poses like downward dog and warrior pose are the perfect way to get rid of it quickly.

 What is bloating a sign of?

-Bloating is often a sign of intestinal gas or pressure in your abdomen.
-However, we don’t fully understand bloating.
+Bloating is often a sign of intestinal gas or pressure in your stomach.
+However, we don’t fully understand it yet.